apostrophecms/emulate-mongo-3-driver/README.md

-# emulate-mongo-2-driver
+# emulate-mongo-3-driver

 ## Purpose

+TODO: update references

-You have legacy code that depends on the 2.x version of the MongoDB Node.js driver.
-You don't want to upgrade to the 3.x driver because of [backwards compability problems](https://github.com/mongodb/node-mongodb-native/blob/master/CHANGES_3.0.0.md), but you don't have a choice because of reported vulnerabilities such as those detected by `npm audit`.
+You have legacy code that depends on the 3.x version of the MongoDB Node.js driver.
+You don't want to upgrade to the 6.x driver because of [backwards compability problems](https://github.com/mongodb/node-mongodb-native/blob/master/CHANGES_3.0.0.md), but you don't have a choice because of reported vulnerabilities such as those detected by `npm audit`.

 `emulate-mongo-2-driver` aims to be a highly compatible emulation of the 2.x version of the MongoDB Node.js driver, implemented as a wrapper for the 3.x driver.